Austin and the Texas Hill Country

 Jacobs Well Natural Area in Wimberley

-Though once a popular swimming hole, Jacobs Well is closed to swimming until futher notice.
-It is a karstic well (underwater cave) that’s over 120 feet deep (36 m) and the depth of the cave is dangerous for swimmers.
+Though once a popular swimming hole, Jacobs Well is closed to swimming until further notice.
+It is a karstic well (underwater cave) that is over 120 feet deep (36 m).
+The water levels are too low for summer 2024 for swimming.

 Located at 1699 Mt.
 Sharp Rd.
 Day-use area is free to enter for hiking.